Skip to content

 Share article

 The legendary fashion designer Karl Lagerfeld, who passed away in 2019, was known for his distinctive style and creative ideas.
-In addition to his work in the fashion world, he nurtured numerous passions—one of which was his impressive iPod collection.
-More than 40 of these devices are now being auctioned.
-They are not only witnesses to the digital music culture but also offer insights into Lagerfeld’s unusual way of consuming music.
+Besides his work in the fashion world, he had numerous passions–one of which was his impressive iPod collection.
+More than 40 of the devices are now being auctioned.
+They are not only witnesses of digital music culture but also offer insights into Lagerfeld’s unusual way of consuming music.

 Unusual Passion for Music